equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

 ```

-## 3.3.
+## 2.3.
 Let there be linters

 The term linting refers to the process of analysing source code in any language to flag possible programming errors, bugs and undesired stylistic constructions.
 A linter is a program or tool that does exactly  that.

 You have probably already come across linters without even noticing it.
 They are built into many IDEs (Integrated Development Enviroment) and flag things like unequal numbers of brackets at the beginning or end of an instruction, or when you're trying to call a function with the wrong number of arguments.
 As such, they are incredibly useful in letting you know that your code won't run properly - even before you first tested it.

 In addition to syntax testing, a linter can also provide feedback on stylistic elements: it can, for instance, detect duplicated code and recommend that you do some refactoring there.
-Or it can help you enforce certain style guide lines across a project, to manage, for example, naming conventions of functions and variables, or how doc-strings should be formatted.
+Or it can help you enforce certain style guide lines across a project, to manage, for example, naming conventions of functions and variables, or how docstrings should be formatted.
 Therefore, *using a linter can help you enforce and maintain proper code quality.*

-### 3.3.1 Choice of linter: the `pylint` module
+### 2.3.1 Choice of linter: the `pylint` module

 Just as we had various choices for test runners, we also have several choices for linters in Python.
 Check out [this comprehensive tutorial]() for an overview and some background on linting in Python.